dsp2003/clef/README.md

  - Diamond Pickaxe  (350 -> 7500)
  - Platinum Pickaxe (200 -> 10000)

++ Silver, Gold, Platinum and Matter (Bonus) armors are now available for crafting

 + Iron Beacon is available for crafting.
 As a result, the Penguin UFO boss can be summoned (moved to its own quest location in UG)

 + [Incomplete] Decoy Princess is available for crafting.
 As a result, the bone dragon boss can be summoned (disabled in UG, no proper quest yet.
 Sadly, dragon acts like a bird and won't breathe any fire nor open its mouth)